 Approximately 1.2 million men and women with diabetes develop painful ulcers on their feet every year, significantly increasing their risk of amputation and hospitalization.
-Podiatrist Thomas Rambacher, DPM offers specialized foot care services for people with diabetes -- such as wound care and amputation prevention -- at Podiatry Hotline Inc. Protect your health and take care of your feet by calling the office in Mission Viejo, California or scheduling an appointment online.
+Podiatrist Thomas Rambacher, DPM offers specialized foot care services for people with diabetes -- such as wound care and amputation prevention -- at Podiatry Hotline Foot & Ankle.
+Protect your health and take care of your feet by calling the office in Mission Viejo, California or scheduling an appointment online.

 Diabetic foot ulcers are open sores or wounds on the bottom of your feet, often under your big toes or the balls of your feet.
 When left untreated, these ulcers can lead to serious health complications including amputation.